-If you’re trying to create a new look in your bedroom, study or other living space, you needn’t spend thousands of dollars on new wall art and furniture.
-With a little bit of imagination and some effort, you can create new décor items for a fraction of what they’d cost at the store.
-Check out some of these ideas that use items you already have (or can get cheaply):
+If you’re trying to redecorate your bedroom, study or other living space, don’t buy anything new until you’ve assessed what you already own.
+With a little bit of imagination and some effort, you can repurpose things you already have to create new upcycled home décor for a fraction of the price.
+Check out some of these creative and clever upcycling ideas for easy home decorating using items in your house (or that you can get cheaply).

 Headboard into bench.
 Got an old headboard gathering dust in the basement?
-Use a saw, plywood and paint to turn it into a new place to sit.
-You can see many examples of projects like these on Pinterest, or find detailed instructions here, here and here.
+Use a saw, plywood and paint to repurpose it into a new place to sit.
+You can find detailed instructions online.

 Picture frames to chalkboards.
 Sift through that stack of unused picture frames in your closet and paint one in a shade that’s complementary to your décor.
 Then paint the frame’s backer board with black chalkboard paint, secure it to the back, and hang.
 (If the board is made of cardboard or is damaged, use a piece of laminated plywood that’s cut to the proper dimensions.)

 Wine corks into – well, almost anything.
-If you have been saving your wine corks, they can be turned into all kinds of decorative items, including: a bath mat, a wall hanging, decorative balls and more.
+If you have been saving your wine corks, they can be turned into all kinds of upcycled decorative items, including a bath mat, a wall hanging, decorative balls and more.
 (For more pizzazz, color them first by soaking them in a fabric-dye solution.)

 If you liked this post, you may also like:

 - 5 easy home repairs that save money